Infographic: A Car Maintenance Checklist That's Easy to Follow

 • Top off your coolant/antifreeze.

-Now, you’re set for another year!
+Now you’re set for another year!

 Stay Protected

-Vehicle maintenance is only one part of being a responsible car owner — and driver.
+Vehicle maintenance is only one part of being a responsible car owner and safe driver.
 Contact your local Farm Bureau agent to make sure you have the auto insurance coverage you need to keep your car protected.

 Want to learn more?